Giancarlo Stanton Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.3 K/9, the third-best in MLB.
+- The Twins pitching staff ranks third in the league with a collective 10.4 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA among all league pitching staffs (2.50).
+- The Twins' 2.46 team ERA ranks second across all MLB pitching staffs.

-- Twins pitchers combine to rank 11th in baseball in home runs allowed (11 total, 0.9 per game).
+- The Twins rank 12th in baseball in home runs given up (13 total, one per game).

-- Ryan (2-0) takes the mound for the Twins to make his third start of the season.
+- Varland will make his first start of the season for the Twins.

-- His most recent appearance was on Saturday against the Houston Astros, when the righty tossed six innings, surrendering four earned runs while giving up three hits.
+- The 25-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.